WE WILL BE IMPLEMENTING USSF BIRTH YEAR GUIDELINES

 Forty five minutes (45) prior to the start of each scheduled game, a team representative must present to the Field Marshal the team’s player cards.
 During this time the Field Marshal will check in the players prior to your first game to check player cards and safety.
 Thereafter, each team must present to the Referee the team game card so that the team may be checked into play and the game started at its scheduled time.
 Failure of a team to report within ten (10) minutes of a scheduled kick off will be considered a forfeited game.
 A game is "complete" upon completion of one half of play regardless of the circumstances of termination during the second half with final results based on the score at the time the game is called.
 Preliminary games can end in a tie.

-Semi-Final games if tied after regulation, the game will go straight to PK's.
+Semi-Final and Final games if tied after regulation, the game will go straight to PK's.

 It will be at the Field Marshal and Referee’s discretion to determine the safety and suitability of player equipment.
 Hard casts are not allowed per CYSA-South rule.
 Shin guards are mandatory for all players.
 No jewelry at all will be allowed.